-This screen only appears if the unit is equipped with a modulating outdoor air damper.
+This screen only appears if the unit is equipped with a modulating outdoor air

-0% Open = Outdoor air damper closed 100% Open = Outdoor air damper fully open c.
+0% Open = Outdoor air damper closed 100% Open = Outdoor air damper fully open

+G. Service c.
 BMS Config

-G. Service

 The BMS Config menu allows the user to view and alter BMS protocol settings.
 If the BMS protocol is BACnet or Modbus, additional screens allow further configuration.
 See below for details.
 To access the BMS Config sub-menu, enter the service password (Default=1000).
+See Appendix A: BACnet® MSTP or BACnet® IP/Eth Quick Start for more information.